 Another big topic is optimization.
 I would like to place particular emphasis on mobile optimization.
 Making your emails’ design mobile friendly is critical.
 Almost everyone has a smartphone and uses it to check their emails.
 Obviously, you can’t leave optimization just on mobile.
 Optimizing your email for every imaginable format, screen type or platform is a must-do in the modern world.

 Never be the marketer that sends out an email that when opened looks like a creature straight out of a H.P.
 Lovecraft novel!

 In order to succeed you want to think ahead.

 So think ahead!

-A well constructed follow up email is the basis for continuous interaction.
-Create that experience in which the client is happy to see your email arrive, he’s now looking forward to receiving your updates.
+A well-constructed follow-up email is the basis for continuous interaction.
+Create an experience in which the client is happy to see your email arrive, he’s now looking forward to receiving your updates.

 These actions or criteria can be anything from making a purchase to visiting a page frequently enough on your website.